Coarse-median preserving automorphisms: Introduction.

 Part~(2) is new, while part~(1) is originally due to Hensel and Kielak \cite{Hensel-Kielak}.
 When $F\leq U_0(\A_{\G})$, they constructed $Q$ quite explicitly via a glueing construction, ensuring that $\dim Q=\dim\X_{\G}$.
 By comparison, our approach does not offer much control on dimension (except $\dim Q\leq \#F\cdot\dim\X_{\G}$), but it provides a much more elementary proof of the existence of some $Q$.

-We think it should be possible to ``trim'' our complex $Q$ into having the optimal dimension $\dim\X_{\G}$ by relying on the ``panel collapse'' procedure of Hagen and Touikan \cite{Hagen-Touikan} (or small variations thereof), but the details seem too technical to be discussed here.
+We expect our complex $Q$ to be special, but this would require additional arguments in the proof (the only delicate point being lack of inter-osculations).
+We also think it should be possible to ``trim'' $Q$ into having the optimal dimension $\dim\X_{\G}$ by relying on the ``panel collapse'' procedure of Hagen and Touikan \cite{Hagen-Touikan} (or small variations thereof), but the details seem too technical to be discussed here.